LatridellActiveX/Choice/README.md

 You should get version numbers back.
 You are ready to install the dependencies.

+#cloning the repo

+1. Ensure that you have git installed on your computer.
+If not see [This Website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+2. Navigate to the directory you would like to install the repository in and use the command `git clone <url>`, with `url` being the url of the repo.
+You can access the url of the repo via the code tab in the repo and clicking the green code button on the right.

 # How to run the project in development mode

 1. Ensure that your terminal is navigated to the root directory of the project, this should be /Choice if you cloned the repo.